15 Hilarious Things To Write In Father’s Day Cards, Because You Love Making Dad Laugh

+OK, maybe laughing so hard a drink squirts out of his nose isn’t exactly how your dad pictured his Father’s Day, but scrawling a message in his card that will give him a chuckle or two is definitely the way to go.
 Whether you choose something quotable from a comedian and pair it with your own humor, or opt for a witty few lines from a clever greeting card company, you are bound to find a phrase or two that suits a special guy in your life.
 After all, you know this much to be true: Your dad, husband, brother, best guy friend — they all love a good laugh.

 1. "Happy Father's Day!
 You may not know everything, but you sure had me fooled for quite a while."